Chuset21/Clank-The-Calculator/README.md

 # Clank The Calculator

-A calculator bot for discord that can take in arithmetic expressions and evaluate them.
+A calculator bot for Discord that can take in arithmetic expressions and evaluate them.
 Clank supports addition, subtraction, multiplication, division, exponentiation, and other functions like __sqrt__,  __ sin__, __cos__ and __tan__.